kamranshakib/Blog-page/README.md

 # Blog Project

 A simple blog built with Node.js and MongoDB.
-This project allows users to create, edit, and manage blog posts with authentication support using JWT.
+This project allows users to create, delete, and manage blog posts.

 ## Features
 - Create, edit, and delete blog posts